spenserlee/oled_aegis/README.md

 * **idleTimeout**: Seconds of inactivity before screen saver activates (default: 300 seconds = 5 minutes)
 * **checkInterval**: Milliseconds between idle time checks (default: 1000ms, min: 250ms, max: 10000ms)
+* **pixelShiftCompensation**: Pixels to expand the screen saver window beyond the monitor's reported bounds on each side (default: 0, disabled).
+Set to `4`–`8` if your QD-OLED panel's hardware pixel shift feature causes a thin strip of the desktop to appear at the screen edge during screen saver activation.
 * **mediaDetectionEnabled**: Set to `1` to prevent screen saver during media playback, `0` to disable (default: 1)
 * **startupEnabled**: Set to `1` to run at Windows startup, `0` to disable (default: 0)
 * **debugMode**: Set to `1` to enable debug logging to `%APPDATA%\OLED_Aegis\oled_aegis_debug.log`, `0` to disable (default: 0). **Note:** only for troubleshooting issues.